 The bill would allow a person financially unable to pay either the full amount of the original traffic fine or fines and court costs or a monthly payment from an approved hardship payment plan to contact the court of jurisdiction to request a hardship waiver to offset part or all of the balance owed.
-The bill would allow the waiver to include options for monthly installment payments, credits, or both.
+The bill would allow the waiver to include options for monthly installment payments, credits for doing community service and attending court-approved classes, or both.